Dora Keen: Expeditions

-This expedition was immediately followed by a journey of 300 miles (483 km) on foot and by open, camp-built boat across the Alaskan wilderness to the Yukon River; for 125 miles (201 km) the route lay over Skolai Pass, which Miss Keen was the first woman ever to cross.
+This expedition was immediately followed by a journey of 300 miles (483 km) on foot and by open, camp-built boat across the Alaskan wilderness to the Yukon River; for 125 miles (201 km) the route lay over Skolai Pass, which Keen was the first woman ever to cross.
 In 1914, with three men, she made scientific observations of the glaciers of Harriman Fjord and College Fjord, Prince William Sound, Alaska, and made the first explorations of the Harvard Glacier, reaching its sources (6100 ft) (1859 m).

 Keen contributed numerous articles to popular and geographical magazines and lectured on her experiences.
 She became a fellow of the Royal Geographical Society, London, in 1914.

 Personal

 Keen married George Handy on July 8, 1916, in McCarthy, Alaska, within sight of Mount Blackburn.
 They settled in West Hartford, Vermont, and operated a farm.
 The couple divorced after 16 years of marriage.
 Following the divorce, Keen sold insurance products and continued to travel throughout the world.
-In 1962, at age 91, she set out on a world tour, to include Alaska, where she had not been since 1916.

 Death

-She died in Hong Kong on January 31, 1963, while travelling the world.
+In 1962, at age 91, Keen set out on a world tour, to include Alaska, where she had not been since 1916.
+She died in Hong Kong on January 31, 1963, while on the tour.